yuvalmGS/gigaspaces-wiki-jekyll/xap97net/routing-in-partitioned-spaces.markdown

 ---

 {% compositionsetup %}

-{summary:page|60}Understanding how space operations behave in a partitioned environment.{summary}
+{% summary page|60 %}Understanding how space operations behave in a partitioned environment.{% endsummary %}

 # Overview